-6.1 Saving and opening configuration
+6.1 Storing and reusing configuration

 The configuration of registers, as described in previous sections, can be saved and loaded in a project file.
 These settings can be saved in a .mbs file by going to $File > Save\ Project\ As...$ and loaded by going to $File > Open\ Project...$ or by dragging a .mbs file into the application.